CKRancher/rancher/README.md

 In this article we will show a step-by-step setup guide on how to:
 - install Prometheus (using [prometheus-operator](https://github.com/helm/charts/tree/master/stable/prometheus-operator) helm chart) in order to monitor/alert based on custom events.
-- write and configure custom rules, which will fire alerts when conditions are met.
+- write and configure custom alerting rules, which will fire alerts when conditions are met.
 - integrate Alertmanager in order to  handle these alerts sent by client applications (Prometheus server in this case).
 - integrate Alertmanager with a mail account where notifications will be sent to.